chanst/chanst.github.io/README.txt

-ZeroFour by HTML5 UP
+Editorial by HTML5 UP
-html5up.net | @n33co
+html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-A responsive general purpose site template design named as such because it's the fourth design up here (very creative I know).
-Has plenty of room for all sorts of content and even multilevel drop down menus.
+Say hello to Editorial, a blog/magazine-ish template built around a toggleable "locking" sidebar (scroll down to see what I mean) and an accordion-style menu.
+Not the usual landing page/portfolio affair you'd expect to see at HTML5 UP, but I figured for my 41st (!!!) template I'd change it up a little.
+Enjoy :)

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = Not included)
+(* = not included)

-Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

 AJ
-n33.co @n33co dribbble.com/n33
+aj@lkn.io | @ajlkn

 Credits: